A necessary integration from the first stages of the project deployment

 A single point of contact for customers

-Like any IoT deployment project, the multiplication of contacts and stakeholders can be a brake on the success of the project. « We are part of an ecosystem of member companies, called Axeltim, in which we pool our skills, explains Jonathan Khattir.
-Wixalia is particularly specialized in network infrastructures, and we integrate the compliance and cybersecurity expertise of our partner Hub4Health, also a member of Axeltim, into our IoT deployments. ».
+Like any IoT deployment project, the multiplication of contacts and stakeholders can be a brake on the success of the project. « We are part of an ecosystem in which we pool our skills, explains Jonathan Khattir.
+Wixalia is particularly specialized in network infrastructures, and we integrate the compliance and cybersecurity expertise of Cinalia, the strategic consulting, cybersecurity and software engineering division of Synelience Group, into our IoT deployments. ».

 Cinala has developed its expertise in cybersecurity technologies and processes in the highly demanding healthcare market.
 “We offer a one-stop-shop for our clients in order to avoid the dispersion of information and the complexity inherent in the multiplication of contacts“, concludes Jonathan Khattir.